The following questions are answered by the respondents below.

 In 2008, does this picture of feminist art practices still hold?
 It is a convenient way to delimit the subject of feminism to the body (more biology-as-destiny!) or to make Cindy Sherman the only feminist artist in the canon.
 This idea allows the art world to ignore major recent pieces by early feminist artists who are still working: Louise Bourgeois, Suzanne Lacy, Martha Rosler, Mary Kelly, Carolee Schneemann, Marina Abramovic, Sanja Ivekovic, Orlan and Valie Export.
 The focus on the ‘young’, the ‘new’ and ‘emergent’ may conveniently allow the art world to pay attention to some younger women artists outside the Euro-American mainstream: if and where their work uses an obvious body politic: like Regina José Galindo, Milica Tomic or Patty Chang, but what about other feminist art practices which focus on other themes: love, life and death, war, violence against women, ecology, cyberfeminism, genocide, motherhood, women as industrial workers?
 Where would Ursula Biemann, Hito Steyerl, Maya Bajevic, Eija-Liisa Ahtila, Pipilotti Rist, Yoshiko Shimada, Jill Scott or Lee Bul fit, if performativity was the only lens for reading feminist artwork?
 There are so many strong and brilliant women artists working today, feminist curators producing amazing exhibitions for public museums, and some excellent feminist art critics, it is this poverty of historical knowledge, a short term memory loss, which is the major cultural failure of our information overloaded age.

-Katy Deepwell, editor of n.paradoxa: international feminist art journal
+Katy Deepwell is editor of n.paradoxa: international feminist art journal

-Response 3: The entire attention to difference and to the connotative and, of course, the political, dimensions of art stem directly from the feminist movement.
+Response to Q3: The entire attention to difference and to the connotative and, of course, the political, dimensions of art stem directly from the feminist movement.

 Maria Fusco: Your name’s not quite a ‘brand’ but it does have a separate life from yourself…